jcouv/jcouv.github.io/_drafts/pcell.md

 ---

-# Personal cell

-I've been keeping an eye on the pCell technology since the original annoucement.
-It's a new wireless technology which, if it works, could offer significantly increased and more uniform bandwidth to mobile devices.
+I've been keeping an eye on the pCell technology since Steve Perlman's original annoucement.
+It's a wireless technology which, if it works, could offer significantly increased and more uniform bandwidth to mobile devices.

 There are problems with traditional cellular and wireless networks: (1) devices within a cell share bandwidth to the antenna, (2) devices further away from the antenna get a weaker signal, and (3) devices between two antennas suffer interferences.
 The standard solution is create more and smaller cells (each covering a smaller area).
 But this is tricky as different cells interfere, which results in uneven coverage and data rates.